 Not a lot of people may know the Bristol boy called Banksy, but for those that are used to graffiti arts, he is one of the most popular artists in the world.
 Some of Banksy’s arts sell for hundreds of thousands of dollars, which made him an enviable artist to so many of his colleagues.
 It is obvious from the cost of his works that only the rich can afford buying his arts.
 Banksy’s arts were fortunes; they were goldmines.
 So, for anyone to own his arts meant that he had treasures in his house.

 Some people who walked through New York Central Park actually knew that the canvases were Banksy’s arts, but made an assumption that they were copied versions.
 For those with knowledge, hasty assumption is a profound limitation to success.
 Assumption makes knowledge not to take a chance.
-In life, business, academics and career, we must be willing to take chances even if the risks may be sometimes high.
-Somehow, the gains of risk taking far outweigh the cost of idleness.
-So, take a chance.
+In life, business, academics or career, we must be willing to take chances even if the risks may be sometimes high.
+Somehow, the gains of risk-taking far outweigh the cost of doing nothing.
+So, take a chance!

 It is not debatable that the world’s greatest enemy is ignorance.
 It kills faster than the worst virus; in fact, it is the world’s most dangerous virus – anywhere you find it, kill it.
 Success is inevitable where ignorance is absent.
 You were born to succeed; don’t let ignorance stop you!